-Although no water is running through the panels at night, the pool will always give back some of its heat again overnight.
+Although no water is running through the panels at night (unless you use the system to cool your water), the pool will always give back some of its heat again overnight.
 Again, in the fall and early spring this will be greater, so the next day’s starting temperature is lower.
 And unfortunately, the warmer the pool, the more it gives back overnight due to the greater contrast in temperatures.
 And this is why there is a maximum obtainable temperature.
 The pool will reach a balance point where the heat obtained during the day will match the loss overnight.
-During the swim season this maximum can be quite high, usually higher that the low to mid eighty degree water most swimmers prefer.
+During the swim season, this maximum can be quite high, usually higher that the low to mid eighty degree water most swimmers prefer.

-Obviously the solar panels cannot be in full shade all day long.
-If they are someone has made a mistake.
-Some shading may be OK, as long as we get a five hour or greater period where direct sun is on the big majority of panel surface.
+Obviously, the solar panels cannot be in full shade all day long.
+Some shading may be OK, as long as there is a five-hour or greater period where direct sun is on the majority of the panel surface.
 Shaded pools will naturally be cooler than pools in full shade.
 For these pools, solar is really needed, but maximum temperature expectations may be lower.

 So, all of these factors considered, what should you expect?